Charles A. Voight: Early life

-Born in Brooklyn, New York, Voight was 14 when he dropped out of school and became an art staffer at the New York World.
+Born in Brooklyn, New York City, Voight was 14 when he dropped out of school and became an art staffer at the New York World.
 During this period, he also did advertising art.

 Comic strips

 In 1908, he drew his first comic strip, Petey Dink, for the Boston Traveler.
 When it moved to the New York Herald it became simply Petey (sometimes titled Poor Little Petey).
 He also drew for the New York World, and for Life, he created a series titled The Optimist.

-His popular glamor girl Sunday strip Betty began in 1919 with the McClure Syndicate, moving to the New York Herald Syndicate with the April 4, 1920, edition.
+His popular glamour girl Sunday strip Betty began in 1919 with the McClure Syndicate, moving to the New York Herald Syndicate with the April 4, 1920, edition.
 Comics historian Don Markstein described the strip and characters:

-Betty was an influential strip, notably on the illustrator and comic book artist Bernard Krigstein.
+Betty was an influential strip, notably for the illustrator and comic book artist Bernard Krigstein.
 Jerry Robinson, in his book The Comics: An Illustrated History of the Comic Strip, commented: